MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/give-access-mileiq-admin-center.md

 description: "Give access to another user to help you manage MileIQ."
 ---

-# Give access to MileIQ
+# Give a user access to MileIQ

 ## How do I access the MileIQ admin center?